The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 - Days 13-15: Launch singular governed pilot: either AI-optimized donation forms OR predictive donor scoring (not both simultaneously).
 Implement strict data hygiene checkpoints.

-- Days 16-18: Deploy low-cost AI literacy training: Google AI Essentials (nonprofit discounts), Microsoft Learn AI Fundamentals, or NTEN sector-specific webinars to address the 60% expertise gap.
+- Days 16-18: Deploy low-cost AI literacy training to address the 60% expertise gap:

 - Days 19-20: Configure CRM integration ensuring seamless data flow without manual export/import.
 Test API connections with live data sync validation.